 The primary purpose of the LITMUSRT project is to provide a useful experimental platform for applied real-time systems research.
 To that end, LITMUSRT provides abstractions and interfaces within the kernel that simplify the prototyping of multiprocessor real-time scheduling and synchronization algorithms (compared to modifying a “vanilla” Linux kernel).

 While we aim to follow Linux-coding standards, LITMUSRT is not targeted at being merged into mainline Linux.
 Rather, we hope that some of the ideas protoyped in LITMUSRT may eventually find adoption in Linux or other kernels.

-The current version of LITMUSRT is 2012.3 and is based on Linux 3.0.
-It was released on 12/21/2012 and includes plugins for the following scheduling policies:
+The current version of LITMUSRT is 2017.1 and is based on Linux 4.9.30.
+It was released on May 26, 2017 and includes plugins for the following scheduling policies: